-- All school personnel should be aware of the danger of excessive rains - 2.
-During Emergency: - Superintendent or designee will determine what facilities are likely to be flooded - The School Administrator will initiate appropriate Immediate Response Actions, which may include SHELTER-IN-PLACE, EVACUATE BUILDING, or OFF-SITE EVACUATION - Notify 911 and Sheriffs' Department (442-265-2026) and describe the nature and extent of the flooding - The School Administrator will keep a battery-powered radio tuned to a local radio station for information - If the School Administrator issues the EVACUATE BUILDING or OFF-SITE EVACUATION action, staff and students will evacuate affected buildings using prescribed routes or other safe routes to the Assembly Area
+• All school personnel should be aware of the danger of excessive rains

+2. During Emergency:

+- Superintendent or designee will determine what facilities are likely to be flooded - The School Administrator will initiate appropriate Immediate Response Actions, which may include SHELTER-IN-PLACE, EVACUATE BUILDING, or OFF-SITE EVACUATION - Notify 911 and Sheriffs' Department (442-265-2026) and describe the nature and extent of the flooding - The School Administrator will keep a battery-powered radio tuned to a local radio station and/or use the 800mz radio for information, and use mobile phone to communicate with the Office of Emergency Services. - If the School Administrator issues the EVACUATE BUILDING or OFF-SITE EVACUATION action, staff and students will evacuate affected buildings using prescribed routes or other safe routes to the Reunification Area